yohn-dezmon/lending-club-loan-pipeline/README.md

 ## Data Exploration:

+To explore the dataset I observed various features.
+To begin

 ## Data Processing:

 I initially planned to use Apache Spark with Java on a 3 Node EC2 cluster to complete the data processing, however I ran into issues regarding dependency management and ran out of time to troubleshoot them.
 Thus I decided ultimately to complete the processing using pandas in Python.
-To see the instructions I wrote on how to set up the AWS computing cluster, please see my commits prior to commit "updated readme to plain python".
+To see the instructions I wrote on how to set up the AWS computing cluster, please see my commits prior to the commit "updated readme to plain python".

 ## Redshift setup: